-If you're using Teachable Payments to collect credit card payments:
+If you're eligible to use Teachable Payments to collect credit/debit card payments:

 - A custom Stripe payment gateway will not be available.

-- A custom PayPal gateway will be available as long as you have opted-in to BackOffice and our on the Professional plan or higher.
+- A custom PayPal gateway will be available as long as you are on the Professional plan or higher.

-- Both custom Stripe and PayPal gateways are available to you as long you are on the Professional plan or higher.
+- Both custom Stripe and PayPal custom payment gateways are available to you as long you are on the Professional plan or higher.

 In order to use PayPal as a custom payment gateway, you'll have to meet the following requirements: